-Our procedures included:
+Our procedures included the followings:

-- Interviewed those in charge of SalMar ASA's Report to develop an understanding of the process for the preparation of the allocations and of the Report. - Conducted interviews with key personnel to understand the process for collecting, collating and reporting the Subject Matter during the reporting period, such as Field Experts. - Verified on a sample basis the information and data in the Report on the allocations and impact of net proceeds against source data and other information prepared by SalMar ASA. - Assessed the overall presentation of selected information in the Report against the Criteria, including a review of the consistency of information.
+- Review of SalMar ASA's process for preparation and presentation of the Report to provide us with an understanding of how the Green Bond proceeds have been allocated in accordance with the Green Bond Framework. - ▶ Interviewed those in charge of SalMar ASA's Report to develop an understanding of the process for the preparation of the allocations and of the Report. - ▶ Verified on a sample basis the information in the Report on the allocations and impact of net proceeds against source data and other information prepared by SalMar ASA. - Assessed the overall presentation of selected information in the Report against the criteria in the Green Bond Framework, including a review of the consistency of information.